Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: User Study 2: Continuous Hand Pose Tracking

 To situate~\theDevice{}'s continuous hand pose tracking performance with other wearable solutions, we compare its performance with that of prior works in Table~\ref{table:tracking}.
+Note that this comparison may not be completely fair, as each system used different hardware and different datasets.
+Because, unlike the vision-based hand-pose tracking systems which use the same benchmark datasets, creating such benchmark datasets is nearly impossible for wearables with customized hardware and varying sensing principles.
+Nonetheless, the aim of this comparison is to present results and assist readers in better understanding the positioning of our system relative to prior works.

 Because~\theDevice{} is the first single-ring system that tracks continuous hand pose across sessions and users, we compare the performance with multi-ring systems~\cite{learning-on-the-rings}, armbands~\cite{WR-Hand} and wristbands~\cite{fingertrak, discoband}, in addition to single-ring systems~\cite{z-pose}.
 Although we can directly compare the MPJPEs, they are heavily affected by the pose/gesture sets (detailed in Sec.~\ref{sec:pose-transitions}), the evaluation condition, and the amount of training data.
 Regardless,~\theDevice{} demonstrates promising session-independent and user-independent performances when compared with other single-device systems. ~\theDevice{} falls short of the multi-device system that contains 5 rings and a wristband but greatly alleviates the burden of wearing a sensing ring on every finger.

 Our user-independent model generalizes well across different hand sizes/shapes and is robust to noise factors.
 The fine-tuned model indeed benefits from user-specific data.
 Both models show resilience to the noise factors, but compared with the user-independent model, the fine-tuned model is more vulnerable to noise factors.
 One reason for this is that the user-independent model is trained with some "noise" (using both 12 long sessions and 11 short sessions), but the fine-tuned model is not fine-tuned with "noise" (only using the 12 long sessions), so including more diverse training data for training fine-tuned models will be helpful.
 In this evaluation, we isolate the "noise" factors for controlled evaluation.
 Future works on in-the-wild studies will help us understand the system better, but it is challenging to acquire ground truth data in the wild.